MicrosoftDocs/power-automate-docs/articles/connection-cds-native.md

 After you select a trigger, you'll need to configure:

 - A condition for the trigger.
-- The name of the entity.
+- The name of the table.
 - The scope for the trigger.

 ### Trigger condition